jluo1875/Powershell-Scripts/README.md

-# SOAP Powershell
+# A Collection of Powershell Scripts

-A list of Powershell scripts that I created that disable the firewall and more!
+A list of Powershell scripts that I created to better understand shell scripting.

-A work in progress.